Installation#

 $ cmake --build build [-j] [--verbose]

 more details to the terminal.
-Once built, an executable epocpp
+Once built, an executable epocpp will be

-located within the directory ./build/bin
+located within the directory ./build/bin.

 Building for Python#